nadhirajk/Thesis/README.md

 Part of mathematics major at Pomona College

-Topic: Artificial Intelligence
+Topic: Algorithms and Artificial Intelligence for 2048

-Currently developing AI for the game 2048.
+22nd February, 2018:
+Currently working on extending Monte Carlo Tree Search algorithms and implementing reinforcement learning.

+Draft of thesis is in Assignments/Draft

-Latest version is in 2048 master.ipynb (iPython Jupyter notebook)
+Latest version of code is in the 2048-AI folder in 2048 master.ipynb (Jupyter notebook)

 To run: